MemTensor/MemOS/evaluation/scripts/locomo/openai_memory_locomo_eval_guide.md

 ## 3. Considerations

 -   **Account Differences:** Be aware of potential differences between free and Plus accounts, such as context length limitations and the number of memories that can be stored.
--   **Granularity:** The current process adds memories at a **session** level.
-This is due to the context window limitations of the web UI.
-Evaluating at a full **conversation** level at once might be preferable if the context window allows.
+-   **Granularity:** The evaluation process adds memories at the session level.
+To ensure high-quality memory extraction, you should follow this same principle.
+Feeding the entire conversation to the model at once has been shown to be ineffective, often causing it to overlook important details and leading to substantial information loss.